 Another way to increase your brand awareness through podcasts is by sponsoring some.
-Just like sponsoring events, podcasts also need sponsors and this can provide some amazing and cost-effective marketing solutions for your brand.
+Just like events, podcasts also need sponsors and this can prove to be an amazing and cost-effective marketing solution for your brand.

 If you don’t measure your results, how do you know your efforts are working?

-It’s a bit more challenging to measure brand awareness compared to some of the other marketing metrics – but it’s not impossible.
-The best way to measure the effectiveness of your brand awareness efforts is to look at metrics relating to your engagement.
+It’s a bit more challenging to measure brand awareness compared to some of the other marketing metrics — but it doesn’t mean that it’s impossible.
+There is no single way to measure it directly.
+So, the best way to measure the effectiveness of your brand awareness campaigns is to look at metrics related to your engagement.

 Here are some ways you can measure brand awareness:

-- Conduct a customer survey.
-By doing surveys you can get direct feedback from your existing customers and target audience, which can be an extremely helpful way to understand how people view your brand.
+By doing surveys you can get direct feedback from your existing customers and target audience.
+This can be an extremely useful method for understanding how people view your brand.
 You can use free tools to create surveys, like SurveyMonkey and share them on your social media/email newsletter.

-You can use these metrics to measure brand awareness and to better understand how consumers view your brand.
-Using most of these metrics is actually free, so it can prove to be a very cost-effective way to improve your products and services or to tweak your brand personality.
+You can use this data to help you measure brand awareness and to better understand how consumers view your brand.
+Using this method is technically free, so it can prove to be a very cost-effective way to improve your products and services or to tweak your brand personality.